jamesdoc/jamesdoc.com/src/blog/2023/aoe2-on-apple-silicon.md

 tags: ["tech", "software"]
 ---

+> May 2026 Update: [Age of Empires 2 is now runs on MacOS](https://www.ageofempires.com/news/age-of-empires-ii-definitive-edition-available-now-on-mac/); just download it from Steam.
+You can safely ignore the rest of this post.

 My setup for running Age of Empires 2 is on M1 MacBook Pro running MacOS Sonoma (14.2), the following steps worked for me.
 Your milage may vary.

 ## Step One: Buy Age of Empires